sepulworld/deadman-check/README.md

 }
 ```

-To monitor the SilverBulletPeriodicProcess task let's add a deadmad-check task to
+To monitor the SilverBulletPeriodicProcess task let's add a deadmad-check task.
+The host input is the Consul endpoint required by deadman-check (In this case 10.0.0.10)
-run post updates to a Consul endpoint (10.0.0.1 for this example)

 ```hcl
 job "SilverBulletPeriodic" {